 Stick to your mental health routine

-Whether it is weekly outpatient therapy, morning meditation, attending community support groups, daily exercise or specific self-care rituals, keeping with your regular self-care and mental health routine during the holidays can help alleviate unwanted stressors or negative emotions that can re-surface during the holidays.
+Whether it is weekly outpatient therapy, morning meditation, attending community support groups, daily exercise or specific self-care rituals, keeping with your regular self-care and mental health routine during the holidays can help alleviate unwanted stressors or negative emotions that can re-surface during the holidays can help combat holiday blues.

 Surround yourself with a positive support team